jenniferibe/KLUTCH_SeniorProjectSPRNG24/README.md

 demonstrate our commitment to addressing the specific needs of diverse student populations.
 Ulti- mately, KLUTCH aims to leave a lasting mark, providing a valuable resource for future generations of students and contributing significantly to the continuous enhancement of the campus community.
-Team One - Spring 2024 page 2 of 2